vermont skiing

 And if you ride here, you show up too.

-Before the lift spins.
-Before the first drop-in.
-Before the group chat says “where you at?” — there’s coffee.
+Before the lift spins and before the first drop-in, there’s always coffee.
+In fact, long before the group chat says “where you at?” a thermos is already filled.

 Not fancy café coffee.
 Not overcomplicated.

-Just strong, steady Ottawa Valley coffee poured into a thermos and brought along for the ride.
+Just strong, steady Ottawa Valley coffee brought along for the ride.

 Cold Air.
 Loud Boards.
 Quiet Mornings.